priyanka-aiyer/ComputerVision_TrackingObjects/README.md

 # ComputerVision_TrackingObjects
- Project: Tracking Objects in Videos
+Project: Tracking Objects in a Video.
+Implemented functions to leverage Lucas-Kanade and Matthew-Baker tracking algorithms of Computer Vision, to track objects in a video.